-Johnson & Johnson’s 2021 Health for Humanity Report (the Report) details our progress in sustainability.
-It is also our primary source of annual disclosure on ESG performance and should be reviewed in conjunction with disclosures on the ESG Policies & Positions page.
-Data in this Report cover the period between January 1, 2021, and December 31, 2021, unless otherwise indicated.
-Reporting on other matters specific to financial performance of the Company and its subsidiaries can be found in our 2021 Annual Report.
+Data in this annual Report cover the period between January 1, 2022, and December 31, 2022, unless otherwise indicated, and was published in June 2023.
+Reporting on other matters specific to financial performance of the Company and its subsidiaries can be found in our 2022 Annual Report.

-This Report covers Johnson & Johnson’s worldwide operations across our three business segments: Pharmaceutical, MedTech and Consumer Health.
-For select metrics, we report segment-level data.
+This Report covers Johnson & Johnson’s worldwide operations across our three business segments: Pharmaceutical, MedTech and Consumer Health.7 For select metrics, we report segment-level data.
 Contract manufacturers are excluded from the scope of this Report, unless otherwise noted.
-References in this Report to “Johnson & Johnson,” the “Company,” “we,” “us” and “our” and all similar references are to Johnson & Johnson and its consolidated subsidiaries, unless otherwise stated or the context otherwise requires.
+References in this Report to “Johnson & Johnson,” the “Company,” “we,” “us” and “our” all refer to Johnson & Johnson and its consolidated subsidiaries, unless otherwise stated or indicated by context.
 All monetary references to dollars ($) refer to U.S. Dollars (USD).

-Various activities highlighted throughout the Report are funded by the Johnson & Johnson Foundation, a registered charity and a company limited by guarantee.
-The Foundation is a separate legal entity from the Johnson & Johnson Family of Companies.
-The Foundation operates worldwide as Johnson & Johnson Foundation (founded 1953) and Johnson & Johnson Foundation Scotland (founded 2007).
-More details on foundation activities can be found in the Johnson & Johnson Foundation U.S. 2021 Annual Report and the Johnson & Johnson Foundation Scotland 2021 Directors’ Report.
+This Report also covers some activities of the Johnson & Johnson Foundation, a registered charity and a company limited by guarantee.
+The Foundation is a separate legal entity from the Johnson & Johnson Family of Companies and is funded solely by the Johnson & Johnson Family of Companies, The Foundation operates worldwide as Johnson & Johnson Foundation United States (founded 1953) and Johnson & Johnson Foundation Scotland (founded 2007).
+More details on Foundation activities can be found in the Johnson & Johnson Foundation United States 2022 Annual Report and the Johnson & Johnson Foundation Scotland 2022 Directors’ Report.

-The Report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core option.
+The Report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards (see ESG Disclosure Index: GRI Content Index).
 We also disclose our performance against additional ESG standards and frameworks (see ESG Disclosure Index), including:

 - Sustainability Accounting Standards Board (SASB) relevant Standards: HC-BP, HC-MS, CG-HP;